njcuk9999/jwst-mtl/AMI/tools_installation_ami.md

 ### Questions:
 Why do we need a scene that is an odd number of pixels?
 Isn’t better to have psf x scene that is a power of 2 the number of pixels?
-Why is -utr 1 does not increase the number of images in the cube with driver_scene.py?
-Because the output product is the processed cube of integrations (CDS - dark - background)*ff, not raw data.
+Why is -utr 1 does not increase the number of images in the cube with `driver_scene.py`?
+Because the output product is the processed cube of integrations (CDS - dark - background)\*ff, not raw data.

 ---